 Bones listened, expressionless, but inside, he tipped his hat.
 Well done, you.

 “Later, I found out that wood didn’t work at all.
-Got myself a nice scar on the thigh to prove it.
-The vamp laughed when he saw my stake, too.
-Clearly, he wasn’t afraid of wood.
-Then when I was making caramel apples it occurred to me to hide the silver in something a vampire would think was harmless.”
+Got a nice scar on the thigh to prove it.
+The vamp laughed when he saw my stake, so clearly, he wasn’t afraid of wood.
+Then, when I was making caramel apples it occurred to me to hide the silver in something a vampire would think was harmless.”
 She gave him a baleful look.
-“Most of you are so busy eyeing my neck, you don’t see me pull out my pointy friend.
-There you have it.”
+“Most of you are so busy eyeing my neck, you don’t see me pull out my pointy friend.”

 He’d started shaking his head at the caramel apples part.
 By the time she finished, he was almost agog.
 “You’re telling me caramel apples and books taught you how to kill vampires?”

 At her nod, he started to pace.
 Could she…could she be telling the truth?
 No vampire in his right mind would make up such a ridiculous story simply to compel a human to kill!